nesi/hpc_training/_lessons/maui-and-mahuika/02-migration.md

 * Ordinary Mahuika compute nodes have 36 CPU cores and 128 GB of memory, so, once the operating system is allowed for, only 3 GB per core rather than Pan's 7.5 GB per core.
 Please review your memory requests to see where they can be reduced.

-* Mahuikia uses the "Broadwell" generation of Intel CPUs, newer than anything on Pan.
+* Mahuika uses the "Broadwell" generation of Intel CPUs, newer than anything on Pan.
 This makes Pan's optional Slurm constraints "wm", "sb" and "avx" obsolete.

 * Mahuika has only 8 GPU nodes however the GPUs are the more powerful Tesla P100.
 They are accessed in the same way as on Pan XXX ?
 XXX with `-gres:gpu`.